 Get Instructional Continuity Help

-If you would like help with rethinking your curriculum, testing options, or need a quick overview of using Blackboard, please complete the STaR Faculty Request for Training.
-A STaR Instructional Designer will contact you to schedule an appointment.
+If you would like help with rethinking your curriculum, testing options, or need a quick overview of using Blackboard, please complete the Faculty Request for Training.
+A member of the instructional design team will contact you to schedule an appointment.

-For troubleshooting and technical support with Blackboard please contact STaR Support via email at firstname.lastname@example.org or call 501-569-8954.
+For troubleshooting and technical support with Blackboard please contact eLearning Support via email at firstname.lastname@example.org or call 501-569-8954.